 Direct marketing and publicity

-We would like to stay in touch with you to educate and advise you of changes in healthcare, to notify you of events such as our pilates classes, and generally send you information which the GDPR labels as direct marketing.
-We will not do this often, but will do so only with your permission.
+We would like to stay in touch with you to provide general information that can help you live well, keep you up to date with any changes in our service, and generally send you information which the GDPR labels as direct marketing.
+We will only do this with your permission.

 If you give a testimonial, we would attribute this to you in a way you choose although we don’t usually state your full name.
 At any time you can withdraw your consent, but any testimonial or case study used in hardcopy marketing materials or already indexed by search engines may be difficult to stop.